633 West Fifth Street, 26th Floor

 Admissions: California ; Arizona ; Connecticut ; District of Columbia ; Massachusetts ; New York ; Texas ; United States Patent and Trademark Office

 Paul concentrates his practice in intellectual property litigation, counseling and transactions, as well as commercial litigation, arbitration and mediation.
-Paul splits his time working out of Procopio's Phoenix, Silicon Valley and San Diego offices.
+Paul splits his time working out of Procopio's Los Angeles, San Diego and Phoenix offices.

 Paul has acted as lead counsel or co-counsel in patent, copyright, trademark, trade dress infringement, unfair competition, trade secret misappropriation and technology-related contract litigation involving Fortune 1000, Global 500 and public and private companies all over the United States, as well as Europe and Asia.
 Paul is also a registered patent attorney who (i) advises clients on intellectual property protection, enforcement and infringement avoidance, (ii) negotiates license, development, distribution and employment agreements and (iii) engages in patent prosecution, federal trademark registration and copyright registration.
 Paul’s has handled matters involving computer hardware, software and all types of information technology, the Internet, entertainment (music, film, video, publishing, art, photography), gaming, semiconductors, electrical devices, chemical processes, manufacturing processes, mechanical devices, consumer products, franchising, medical devices, biotechnology and pharmaceuticals.